jnwatson/py-lmdb/docs/index.rst

         >>> # Error: database cannot share name of existing key!
         >>> subdb = env.open('somename')

-    **Caution:** when a sub-database has been opened with :py:meth:`Environment.open` or :py:class:`Database` the resulting handle
-    is shared with all environment users.
-In particular this means any user calling :py:meth:`Database.close` will invalidate the handle for all users.
-    For this reason the :py:class:`Database` destructor never closes native handles, you must do it explicitly.
+**Caution:** when a sub-database has been opened with :py:meth:`Environment.open_db` the resulting handle is shared with all environment users.
+In particular this means any user calling :py:meth:`Environment.close_db` will invalidate the handle for all users.
+For this reason databases are never closed automatically, you must do it explicitly.

-    There is little reason to close a handle: open handles only consume slots in the shared environment and repeated calls to :py:meth:`Environment.open` or :py:class:`Database` for the same name return the same handle.
+There is little reason to close a handle: open handles only consume slots in the shared environment and repeated calls to :py:meth:`Environment.open` for the same name return the same handle.
 Simply setting `max_dbs=` higher than the maximum number of handles required will alleviate any need to coordinate management amongst users.

 Storage efficiency & limits
 +++++++++++++++++++++++++++

 MDB groups records in pages matching the operating system memory manager's page size which is usually 4096 bytes.
 In order to maintain its internal structure each page must contain a minimum of 2 records, in addition to 8 bytes per record and a 16 byte header.
 Due to this the engine is most space-efficient when the combined size of any (8+key+value) combination does not exceed 2040 bytes.

 When an attempt to store a record would exceed the maximum size, its value part is written separately to one or more pages.
 Since the trailer of the last page containing the record value cannot be shared with other records, it is more efficient when large values are an approximate multiple of 4096 bytes, minus 16 bytes for an initial header.

 Space usage can be monitored using :py:meth:`Environment.stat`:

         ::